ulfschneider/ulf.website/content/pages/about.md

 ---
 Welcome!
 My name is Ulf Schneider and this is my website.
 I´m a software developer and agile coach, currently working on great things at Weidmüller Interface.

 At this place I´m taking notes about things that resonate with me, like web development, [web accessibility](/2020-08-21-my-approach-to-accessibility/), [agile software development](/blog/agile/), and fast bicycles.
-My most recent *riding tool* project is a [Fairlight Strael](/blog/strael/) steel-bike build.
+My most recent *riding tool* is a [Fairlight Strael](/blog/strael/) steel-bike build.

-Writing this blog helps me to clarify my thoughts, and over time it became the *external memory* of topics I want to have in short reach.
+Writing this blog helps me to clarify my thoughts.
+Over time, it became the *external memory* of topics I want to have in short reach.
 Because I get so much inspiration and valuable information from people who are sharing their thoughts via their blogs, I also want to contribute by making available what I have.
 You might find that useful, or not.

 This site is also my playing field for web technologies.
 It´s here, where I implemented my first *service worker*, and I enjoy exploring new topics in web development by experimenting and integrating them here into my personal site.
 Since some time I´m a fan of the [Jamstack](/2022-09-28-jamstack-in-20-minutes/).